 Definition: The type of lease under which the Entity is occupying or has the right to occupy the building.

-Notes: The type of lease is to be determined from the terms and conditions contained in the current lease as they relate to the coding below.
+The type of lease is to be determined from the terms and conditions contained in the current lease as they relate to the coding below.

 If the lease is in a holdover period, the Entity is to report the lease type that applied immediately prior to commencing the holdover period.

 Classification into lease type is based on what the Entity is obliged by the lease to pay, irrespective of whether the Entity meets the costs directly or through reimbursement to the lessor.

-Format: [Pick from List]
+Important: Commonwealth subleases (e.g. MOUs) are to be reported as either a Fully Gross or Gross lease to ensure correct treatment of sublease revenue and rent in the AGPR.
+This is required to match the reporting requirements in the Sublease Revenue field.
+Reporting in this manner then requires reconciliation of the Total Outgoings field with Sublease Revenue, while Rent minus Lessors Outgoing Expenses.

-Code Meaning Fully Gross Entity is obliged to pay only rent to the lessor.
-Gross Entity is obliged to pay rent and increases to statutory charges to the lessor.
+Code Meaning Fully Gross Entity is obliged to pay only rent (inclusive of lessor's outgoings) to the lessor.
+Gross Entity is obliged to pay rent (inclusive of lessor's outgoings) and increases to statutory charges to the lessor.
 Single Net Also known as a net lease, requires the Entity to pay property taxes in addition to rent.
 Double Net Requires the Entity to pay the property taxes and insurance premiums in addition to rent.
 Triple Net A triple-net lease requires the Entity to pay rent plus property taxes, insurance premiums and maintenance costs.
 Owned The building is owned by the Entity.
 Not Recorded The Lease Type is not known.